 Annual Hope Center Retreat

-The annual retreat is held in early spring, and is an opportunity for members of Hope Center labs and new Hope Center faculty to showcase their work.
-The 2012 Retreat at the Danforth Plant Science Center will include a poster session that will be the basis for the Hope Center Awards (graduate student and post doc awards).
+The annual Retreat is held in early spring, and is an opportunity for members of Hope Center labs and new Hope Center faculty to showcase their work.
+The Retreat program includes short talks from graduate students and post docs, a keynote talk, and a poster session.
+Graduate student and post doc presenters are eligible to compete for Hope Center Awards.

 Occasional fundraising events with our not-for-profit affiliate, Hope Happens